abinit/abinit/doc/tutorial/eph4zpr.md

 asr = 2, chneut = 1, dipdip = 1, lo_to_splitting = automatic, dos_method = tetra
 ```

+that produces:

 ![](eph4zpr_assets/abiview.png)

 The results seem reasonable: the acoustic modes go to zero linearly for $\qq \rightarrow 0$
-as we are dealing with a 3D system and the band dispersion shows the LO-TO splitting typical of polar materials.
+as we are dealing with a 3D system, no instabilty is present
+and the band dispersion shows the LO-TO splitting typical of polar materials.
 Note, however, that the acoustic sum-rule is automatically enforced by the code so
 it is always a good idea to compare the phonon dispersion with/without [[asr]] as this
 is an indirect indicator of the convergence/reliability of our calculations.
 We can automate the process with the *ddb_asr* command of |abiview|: